sachinchoolur/lightGallery/site-astro/src/content/docs/custom-icons.md

 />
 ```

-Vue — the `:icons` prop maps names to SVG components or raw SVG
+Vue, the `:icons` prop maps names to SVG components or raw SVG
 strings:

 ```vue